Kinloss Barracks: Royal Engineers

 39 Engineer Regiment is tasked with providing air support engineering, such as repair of airfield operating surfaces, to both the RAF and to the British Army, and is the only regular regiment focused on providing such a capability.
 Around 800 personnel are based at Kinloss.

-Defence High Frequency Communications Service (DHFCS)
+Defence High Frequency Communications Service

-Kinloss Barracks is home to a high frequency receiver station and network control centre forming part of the Defence High Frequency Communications Service.
-Prior to 2003 the system at Kinloss was operated by No. 81 Signals Unit (Detachment North) of the RAF.
+Kinloss Barracks is home to a high frequency receiver station and network control centre forming part of the Defence High Frequency Communications Service (DHFCS).
+Prior to 2003, the system at Kinloss was operated by No. 81 Signals Unit (Detachment North) of the RAF.
 The station is now operated by Babcock International Group on behalf of the Ministry of Defence.